 Would it throw the game out of balance if artillery was allowed to fire back at ships that bombarded in an amphibious assault?
 The artillery could no longer participate in the land battle if it fired at the ships.
 That might make this piece more interesting and useful as a defensive piece on coastlines.
 Any opinions?

-Posts made by klh
+Latest posts made by klh

 AA50 Artillery suggestion